noynaert/csc346handouts/01_DataExchange/LocalDatabase/01_LDB_010_DataPersistanceWithDatabases.md

 Databases can be classified into two main categories: local databases and remote databases.
 Remote databases are hosted on a server and accessed over a network.
 Local databases are stored on the same machine as the application that uses them.

+Local databases are sometimes known as embedded databases or in-memory databases.
+They are designed to be used by a single application and do not require a separate server process.
+They are often used in mobile apps, desktop applications, and small web applications.

 ## SQL vs. NoSQL Databases

 Databases can also be classified based on their data models.
 The two main types are SQL (relational) databases and NoSQL (non-relational) databases.